durul/Continuous-Delivery-for-Mobile-with-fastlane/README.md

 * [Kali Linux 2017 Wireless Penetration Testing for Beginners [Video]](https://www.packtpub.com/networking-and-servers/kali-linux-2017-wireless-penetration-testing-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781788394055)

 * [Advanced Applied SQL for Business Intelligence and Analytics [Video]](https://www.packtpub.com/application-development/advanced-applied-sql-business-intelligence-and-analytics-video?utm_source=github&utm_medium=repository&utm_campaign=9781788470803)
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781788398510">https://packt.link/free-ebook/9781788398510 </a> </p>